simon198805/ubuntuTools/pomodoro/readme.md

-# Worklog Script
+# Worklogger

-The Worklog Script is a Bash script that enables you to track your work by recording your work duration, category, and description in a log file.
-Additionally, you can view the log file and category file using the script.
+The Worklogger enables you to track your work by recording your work duration, category, and description in a log file.
+Additionally, you can view the log file and category file.
 ## Usage

 ```
-worklog [duration] [--view] [--viewcat] [--closegnome] [--help]
+worklogger.sh [duration] [--view] [--viewcat] [--closegnome] [--help]
 ```

 ### Arguments